-In case of businesses, net earnings are also termed as “bottom line” owing to their positioning at the bottom of the company’s income statement.
-Companies which are traded publicly rely on net income to compute their earnings per share accurately.
+In the case of businesses, net earnings are also termed as “bottom line” owing to their positioning at the bottom of the company’s income statement.
+Companies that are traded publicly rely on net income to compute their earnings per share accurately.

 Here is a list of things that are subtracted from the total revenue of a company to ascertain its net earnings –

 In the case of individuals, net income equals earnings accrued in a given period minus a few specific expenses and financial obligations.
 In other words, the difference between one’s taxable income and income tax, among other obligations is their net income.

 Usually, these following are subtracted to find out one’s net earnings –

 One can easily calculate the net income of a company if they have information about the following items–

 Subsequently, one must be familiar with these basic formulas to compute the same easily.